Korbong

 The Korbong are one of the sub-tribes of Halam community of Tripura, India.

 As of 2016, there are a total of 31 families with 122 people in the subtribe.
-The model village of Korbongpara, whose foundation was laid in 2016, is intended for the Korbong community.
+The model village of Korbongpara, whose foundation was laid in 2016 Tripura's Jirania town, is intended for the Korbong community.

+Variants

-Variant spellings of the name include Korbong, Korbang, Karbang, Karbong, Korbwng.
+Variant spellings of the name include Korbong, Korbang, Karbang, Karbong or Korbwng.